dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-vsc.md

 ## Add a controller

 In the *Controllers* folder, create a class named `TodoController`.
-Add the following (and add closing braces):
+Add the following code:

 [!INCLUDE[code and get todo items](../includes/webApi/getTodoItems.md)]